USEPA/CMAQ/README.md

 Community Multiscale Air Quality Model US EPA CMAQ Website: (https://www.epa.gov/cmaq).

-CMAQ is an active open-source development project of the U.S. EPA Computational Exposure Division that consists of a suite of programs for conducting air quality model simulations.
+CMAQ is an active open-source development project of the U.S. EPA's Office of Research and Development that consists of a suite of programs for conducting air quality model simulations.
 CMAQ is supported by the CMAS Center: (http://www.cmascenter.org).

 CMAQ combines current knowledge in atmospheric science and air quality modeling with multi-processor